 The TourX can be had in three trims, ranging from right at $30,000 to almost $36,000: TourX, Preferred, and Essence.
 These levels are nearly identical to the Sportback’s, with the addition of 18-inch wheels at the base level and the combination of Preferred II and Essence into one top trim in the TourX.

 In its base form, the 2019 Regal is competitive against the field at 26 mpg combined.

-The 2019 Buick Regal's shape helps cut a hole in the wind better than prior generations.
+The 2019 Buick Regal's shape helps cut a smaller hole in the wind better than prior generations.